sanketrokade/CDAC-project/README.md

 * This project aims to optimize the performance of a sequential program by utilizing parallel programming techniques such as MPI, openMP and GPU programming using CUDA.
 The performance of each parallel programming technique will be evaluated and compared.

 ### The sequential code
 * The sequential C code implements the time-propagation of a quantum mechanical wavefunction in a harmonic potential in the presence of a laser using numerical linear algebra methods.
 It involves matrix operations, eigenvalue solving, and time evolution algorithm commonly used in quantum mechanics simulations.

-* The code simulates the time evolution of a quantum state in a harmonic potential, based on a given initial state and a specified time-dependent interaction.
-The primary goal is to compute the dipole moment of the system over time.
+The key features of the code include constructing a Hamiltonian, diagonalizing it, and propagating the wavefunction using matrix exponentials in the context of the Floquet formalism.

 * The key components in the code are:
   * Potential Function(`potential`):